School of Philosophy and Economic Science: Comments from members and ex-members

-Author of the 2007 book, There’s No More Dying Then, Stephanie Wilson a consultant Histopathologist at St Mary's Hospital London, was confirmed into the Church of England at an early age and saw Christianity as a good thing.
-However, during her career as a junior doctor, doubts started to arise and she found her faith did not answer fundamental questions such as "who am I?" or "why am I here?".
-The exploration of eastern philosophy shed new light on what faith is, and illuminated what she already knew about Christianity.
-Wilson says "the effect on me of further exploration of the words of the wise opened the heart and brought light to my mind".

 In her 2009 book The Power Within, MacLaren's secretary Dorine Tolley wrote: "The philosophy course he (MacLaren) had developed over the years had slowly become a life-changing method with all its consequences.
-The advertisements were not explicit enough and did not indicate that one’s habitual patterns of life would come under scrutiny.".
+The advertisements were not explicit enough and did not indicate that one's habitual patterns of life would come under scrutiny.".
 "In spite of attempts to malign Leon MacLaren and his methods his critics were vastly outnumbered by his supporters and none of the sceptics have ever been able to explain why so many thousands of discerning people flocked to the school".

 In July 2012, political advertiser Jeremy Sinclair CBE, chairman of M&C Saatchi, told The Drum that outside of work, his other passion is teaching at the SES.
 "The philosophy that I teach is to be useful, and not just about mind expanding," he said.
 He added that it has "heavily influenced" his book, Brutal Simplicity of Thought.
 His colleague Tim Bell thought SES gave Sinclair a sense of equilibrium, keeping him well enough balanced that he never got affected by blowups at the agency.

-in 2013, Martha Dewing, raised Episcopalian, now an Interfaith Minister, said studying Advaita Vedanta at the School of Practical Philosophy in New York changed the way she saw her inherited faith.
-Stating "It opened me up and broadened my perspective" and "I see a bigger Jesus.
+in 2013, Martha Dewing, raised Episcopalian, now an Interfaith Minister, said studying Advaita Vedanta at the School of Practical Philosophy in New York changed the way she saw her inherited faith, stating "It opened me up and broadened my perspective" and "I see a bigger Jesus.
 I see what he meant rather than what they say he said.".
 Dewing's two primary spiritual practices are mantra meditation twice a day, and a heartfelt practice of gratitude.